-Dashboards provide detailed information about performance metrics and statuses that allow you to monitor the health of a specific workload and the various processes associated with that workload.
-Each dashboard is related to a specific workload.
+Dashboards provide detailed information about performance metrics and statuses that allow you to monitor the health of workloads and the various processes associated with the workloads.

 Two types of dashboards are available in VDX Monitoring:

 - "System Dashboards" on page 12 - "Custom Dashboards" on page 13 can duplicate a system dashboard and edit it to create a custom dashboard.
 You can also disable system dashboards.
 The system dashboards are: